oracle-samples/oaim-sandbox/docs-source/content/_index.md

 {{< hint type=[warning] icon=gdoc_fire title="Documentation In-Progress..." >}}{{< /hint >}}

-The **Oracle AI Microservices Sandbox** enables developers and data scientists to explore the potential of Generative Artificial Intelligence (GenAI) combined with Retrieval-Augmented Generation (RAG) capabilities.
-By utilizing the **Oracle Database** for vector storage, the Sandbox provides an easy-to-use interface for:
+The **Oracle AI Microservices Sandbox** provides a streamlined environment where developers and data scientists can explore the potential of Generative Artificial Intelligence (GenAI) combined with Retrieval-Augmented Generation (RAG) capabilities.
+By integrating the **Oracle Database** for Vector Storage, the Sandbox enables users to enhance existing Large Language Models (LLMs) through RAG.
+This method significantly improves the performance and accuracy of AI models, helping to avoid common issues such as knowledge cutoff and hallucinations.

+Main Features:

 - Configuring Embedding and Chat Models
 - Splitting and Embedding Documentation